thevoiddancer/SamplesAbyss/README.md

 ### Stage 3: Templates

-Pages will be worked out in more detail here.
-At this point the page should be mostly functional
+Pages will be worked out in more detail here. ~~At this point the page should be mostly functional.~~ At this point I will have a basic layout and alphabet part of browse section.
+Search section needs the db to be integrated.
+Contribute will be implemented last.
+For both contribute and search I need forms, which happens at login part.

 ### Stage 4: Admin page